Minima Moralia

-Minima Moralia: Reflections from Damaged Life (Minima Moralia: Reflexionen aus dem beschädigten Leben) is a 1951 book by the philosopher Theodor W. Adorno and a seminal text in critical theory.
+Minima Moralia: Reflections from Damaged Life (Minima Moralia: Reflexionen aus dem beschädigten Leben) is a 1951 critical theory book by German philosopher Theodor W. Adorno.
 Adorno started writing it during World War II, in 1944, while he lived as an exile in America, and completed it in 1949.
 It was originally written for the fiftieth birthday of his friend and collaborator Max Horkheimer, who had co-authored the earlier book Dialectic of Enlightenment with Adorno.

+The book consists of 153 aphorisms and short essays that reflect on the nature of modern life and the impact of capitalism, fascism, and mass culture on the individual.
+Adorno critiques the alienation, conformity, and loss of individuality in modern society, arguing that the conditions of late capitalism have made it impossible to lead a genuine, fulfilling life.

+He explores themes such as the commodification of culture, the decline of critical thinking, and the erosion of personal relationships.
+Historian of Philosophy Peter E. Gordon argues that the "task of Minima Moralia is to assist us in seeing the redemptive surplus that lies unrealised at the interstices of everyday experience."

+The book exercised a profound influence over the development of critical theory, and, along with his other major books, has continued to influence generations of scholars, writers and artists across fields including aesthetics, moral philosophy, cultural studies, sociology, and psychology.

+Title and subtitle

 The book takes its title from Magna Moralia, a work on ethics that was traditionally attributed to Aristotle, though modern scholarly consensus attributes it to a later, though sympathetic, writer.
+According to scholar Peter E. Gordon, Adorno felt tremendous guilt at "the very fact" that he had escaped the Nazi regime and survived.
+"The book's subtitle is a record of this unhealed wound, a bitter confession that even to write about individual experience suggests a complicity with 'unspeakable collective events'."

+Book overview

-As Adorno writes in the Dedication, the "sorrowful science" (a pun on Nietzsche's The Gay Science) with which the book is concerned is "the teaching of the good life", a central theme of both the Greek and Hebrew sources of Western philosophy.
+As Adorno writes in the dedication, the "sorrowful science" (a pun on Nietzsche's The Gay Science) with which the book is concerned is "the teaching of the good life", a central theme of both the Greek and Hebrew sources of Western philosophy.
 In the mid-20th century, Adorno maintains that a good, honest life is no longer possible, because we live in an inhuman society.
 "Life does not live", declares the book's opening epigram, a quotation from Ferdinand Kürnberger's book Der Amerikamüde.
 Adorno illustrates this in a series of short reflections and aphorisms into which the book is broken, moving from everyday experiences to disturbing insights on general tendencies of late industrial society.
 Topics considered include the subversive nature of toys, the desolation of the family, the ungenuineness of being genuine, the decay of conversation, the rise of occultism, the use and abuse of semicolons, and the history of tact.
 Adorno shows how the smallest changes in everyday behavior stand in relation to the most catastrophic events of the twentieth century.